 There are two ways to add a VPN to a Nighthawk router.
 You can use it as a VPN server to encrypt your network or use a third-party VPN to add new connections.

-More precisely, once you activate the VPN passthrough feature, Web traffic from the VPN client will go through the Internet and reach the VPN gateway.
+Once you activate the VPN passthrough feature, Web traffic from the VPN client will go through the Internet and reach the VPN gateway.
 That means you're free to install VPN apps on your devices without fearing that your router will block them.

 Yes, Netgear Armor is a VPN.
 More precisely, it's a cyber-security solution designed to help protect your privacy, prevent malware, and block hacking attempts.

-However, Netgear's Armor relies on Bitdefender for its VPN functionality.
-Bitdefender's VPN is a limited VPN solution.
+However, Netgear's Armor relies on Bitdefender, and Bitdefender's VPN is a limited VPN solution.
 It's characterized by a small number of servers and mediocre speeds.
-So, our recommendation is to use ExpressVPN instead.
+So, our recommendation is to use NordVPN instead.

 You now know how to set up a VPN on your Netgear router.
 If you have any questions, let us know via the comments section below.
 Thank you for reading!